sbhavana1999/python_portfolio/README.md

 The project includes a website which list all the cafes in an area, and details of the individual cafe.

 In the website we can add and delete cafe from the list.

+This is simple website techologies used - Flask, Python3, Bootstarp5, SQLAlchemy

 /cafes - list all the cafes